March & April 2019

 The hand stitched inspired design appears in several other colourways of the signature V neckline design including Navy Blue and Scarlet.
 Adapted to both Swimsuit and Bikini shapes, it creates the subtle design contrast the forms the appearance of elegance in the mind.
 Bandeau tops also appear in Scarlet offering another option for leisure wear and above and below you can see examples of more the ‘must-have’ Heidi Klein totes that are as much on the ladies wish-lists as the swimwear themselves.

 Hints of craft also appear below in a White quilted design bordered with Black piping.
 A Swimsuit features an attractive back bow tie and the Bikini top is cut along the lines of sportswear to emphasises an active lifestyle.
 The look doesn’t become utilitarian though at any point and the ensembles still retain a feminine appearance.
 To the right a Black Swimsuit sculpted at the neckline in a moulded metallic arch draws the thick sashes of the centre of the centre of the garment in a bowed shape.
-If animal print is your thing, the snakeskin Swimsuit to the far right brings out the patterns in a soft delicate form.
+If animal print is your thing (not mine), the snakeskin Swimsuit to the far right brings out the patterns in a soft delicate form.
 Beneath, two more handy woven beach and travel bags that you could take anywhere through the Summer.

 A playful contrast between the sweet and sporty is created in the suite of Baby Pink Swimwear pieces that feature lace-up detail.
 This nautical hint also echoes the ties on sails and rigging with its thin White woven tubing and eyelets.
 The fabric itself is woven in a ribbed style that also reflects the weather proofed fabrics that kit out boats and fine their way into boating gear.
 It somehow blends the cute and the action-ready into one and creates a look of beautiful strength.
 The open threaded back also gives a glimpse into the care taken in the structuring of the garment and the simple sports-style Bikini top centre above.
 To the right, the front facing garment shows the effect of well-cut simplicity that the design creates.
 A modern classic and again, as with many of these pieces, they would make a special gift for a relative or a friend.